-If for some reason, you need to build from source, please go to the Cbc project page and follow the instructions there.
+You should no longer need to build Cbc from source on any platform unless for some reason, none of the above recipes applies to you.
+If you do need to build from source, please go to the Cbc project page and follow the instructions there.
 After building and installing, make sure to either set the COIN_INSTALL_DIR variable to point to the installation or set PKG_CONFIG_PATH to point to the directory where the .pc files are installed.
 You may also need to set either LD_LIBRARY_PATH (Linux) or DYLD_LIBRARY_PATH (OS X).

 Once Numpy and Cbc are installed, simply do:

 $ pip install cylp

 If you want to run the doctests (i.e. make doctest in the doc directory) you should also define:

 $ export CYLP_SOURCE_DIR=/Path/to/cylp

 Now you can use CyLP in your python code.
 For example:

 >>> from cylp.cy import CyClpSimplex >>> s = CyClpSimplex() >>> s.readMps('../input/netlib/adlittle.mps') 0 >>> s.initialSolve() 'optimal' >>> round(s.objectiveValue, 3) 225494.963

 $ python -m unittest discover